selfrefactor/rambda/NEXT_VERSION_CHECKLIST.md

 fix https://github.com/selfrefactor/rambdax/issues/93

 release X
 ---
+group TS test for similar methods

+eventual create additional topic in methods - related methods, so it is easy to find tests as the first one alpabetically is the one containing all TS tests
+---
 - construct - it is class helper and classes are not very functional oriented
 - constructN